 My supplement stack would include:

-• Creatine monohydrate: One of the most well-researched supplements for increasing strength, muscle mass, and recovery.
+- Creatine monohydrate: One of the most well-researched supplements for increasing strength, muscle mass, and recovery.
+3 to 5 grams per day, no loading phase necessary.

-• Beta-alanine: Helps buffer lactic acid, improving endurance during high-rep sets.
+- Beta-alanine: Helps buffer lactic acid, improving endurance during high-rep sets.
+Take 3 to 5 grams daily, expect the harmless tingling sensation.

-• Fish oil: Supports joint health and reduces inflammation, especially with heavy training.
+- Fish oil: Supports joint health and reduces inflammation, especially helpful with heavy training.

-• Vitamin D: Essential for hormone production, bone health, and overall recovery.
+- Vitamin D: Essential for hormone production, bone health, and overall recovery.
+Particularly important if you don’t get much sun.

-I would not rely on supplements to do the heavy lifting—they support, not replace, the basics of proper nutrition, sleep, and training.
+I would not rely on supplements to do the heavy lifting.
+They support the basics of proper nutrition, sleep, and training, but they don’t replace them.
+If your training, sleep, and food aren’t dialled in, no stack of pills will save you.

 7. Prioritize Sleep

 Sleep would be non-negotiable.
-I would aim to get 7 to 9 hours of quality sleep per night, as it is one of the most overlooked factors in muscle growth and recovery.
+I would aim for 7 to 9 hours of quality sleep per night.
+It’s one of the most overlooked factors in muscle growth and recovery.

 During sleep, the body releases growth hormone, which plays a crucial role in repairing and building muscle tissue.
 Poor sleep reduces recovery capacity, lowers training performance, and increases the risk of injury.